Anyżówka: Types

 Macerate all the ingredients in 6 litres of vodka at 45% for 3 days.
 Distill the alcoholate once or twice according to your preferences.
 Add sugar syrup if you like.

-Whereas Dubelt Annis requires distillation, more popular and stronger type of anise-flavoured vodka - Kontuszówka (exported overseas as Kontuszowka Polnischer Likőr or Kontuczowka Liqueur) requires none.
+Whereas Dubelt Annis requires distillation, more popular and stronger type of anise-flavoured vodka - Edit (exported overseas as Kontuszowka Polnischer Likőr or Kontuczowka Liqueur) requires none.

-Kontuszówka (kontusz is a special kind of cloth/robe worn by the Polish nobility.
+Kontuszówka (kontusz is a special kind of cloth/robe worn by the Polish nobility).